Table of Contents

 10 Gas Processing: Conclusion

-Gas processing is essential if there are a large volume of contaminants are present in the naturally produced gas.
+Gas processing is essential if there is a large volume of contaminants present in the naturally produced gas.
 Pollutants like water, H2S, CO2, and N2 can damage the pipeline and equipment.
 They can cause corrosion and create problems like freezing and hydrates.
 The gas must be treated to make it pipeline-friendly and transportable.
 Moreover, the treated gas can avoid economic loss and prevent equipment damage.

-More on EPCMs knowledge on Natural Gas
+More on EPCMs knowledge on Natural Gas.